 04 of 06

 Rainier cherries are the industry's sweetheart.
 Yellow both inside and out, with just a splash of red blush, these two-toned cherries boast a mild, sweet flavor that hints at tartness.
 Named after Washington's largest peak, Mount Rainier, Rainier cherries ripen just after Bing in June and are often available through August for those lucky enough to find them locally.Continue to 5 of 6 below.

 Tulare cherries are tarter than other types of sweet cherries, but they still have the same dark red appearance of the Bing and the Chelan varieties.
 They are perfect for people who like a noticeably tangy aftertaste to their fruit.
 A second-generation seedling of the Bing, Tulare cherries grow in California and ripen about one week earlier than their close relative.

 06 of 06

-Lambert cherries are large and firm with an even red color throughout.
-They are sweet enough to eat straight out of your hand but are best used in baking, as they maintain their texture when cooked.
+Lambert cherries are large with an even bright red color throughout.
+They are sweet enough to eat straight out of hand but they are also great for baking, as they maintain their texture when cooked.
 Lambert cherries are available for most of the summer, from mid-June to early August.